SayleeMJ/CS510-RustWebDevelopment/README.md

 This repository is for homework (course CS510-RustWebDevelopment Spring 2024)

-## Assignment (Persistent Data)
+## Assignment (Rust REST Front End)

-This project in Rust includes a RESTful API for question database management constructed with the web framework Axum and Persistent database such as PostgresSQL.
+This is a web application created as part of the CS510-RustWebDevelopment course in Spring 2024.
+It uses the Rust programming language to provide a RESTful API for managing a question database, with the Axum framework for the backend and the Warp framework for the frontend.

+The backend uses a PostgresSQL database to store, retrieve, update, and delete questions.
+It demonstrates the efficient handling of HTTP requests, data validation, and error management for online services.

+The front end, developed with Warp, provides a user-friendly interface enabling seamless API interaction.
+This covers viewing all questions, retrieving information about specific questions, adding new questions, updating existing ones, and deleting questions.

-### Project Structure
+### Backend Project Structure
 - src/main.rs - The main entry point for the application and handles the server functionality.
 - src/questions_database.rs - Module for managing the question database.
 - src/request_handlers.rs - Contains handlers for API routes.
 - src/request_routes.rs - Sets up the route configuration.

+### Frontend Project Structure
+- `main.rs`: Sets up the Warp server and configures the routing.
+- `route_handlers.rs`: Defines the logic for processing API requests to the backend.
+- `routers.rs`: Sets up the routes for providing static files and managing API queries.
+- `templates/`: Contains static files for the front-end user interface.
+    - `index.html`: Main HTML file used to structure the web page.
+    - `index.css`: A stylesheet defines the visual appearance of a web page.
+    - `index.js`: The JavaScript file is used to communicate with the backend API and dynamically update the web page.

-### Features
+### Backend Features
-- GET /getAllQuestions - Retrieve a list of all questions.
+- GET /getQuestions - Retrieve a list of all questions.
 - GET /getQuestionByID/:id - Retrieve a specific question by its ID.
 - DELETE /deleteQuestion/:id - Delete a question by its ID.
 - CREATE /addQuestion - Add a new question.